lekhanasarikonda/PYTHON-LANGUAGE/README.md

 In Python,2+2 is called an expression,which is the most basic kind of programming  instruction in the  language.Expressions consists of values(such as 2) and operators(such as +) and they can always evaluate(that is,reduce) down to a single value.
 That means you can use expressions anywhere in python code that you could also use a value.
 A single value with no operators is also considered an expression,though it evaluates only to itself.

 Mathematical Operators:
 There are plenty of other operators you can use in python expressions,too for example,below table lists all the math operators in python.

 Order of precedence:
- The order
+The order of operations(also called as precedence) of python math operators is similar to that of mathematics(BODMAS).

+>The ** operator is evaluated first;the *,/,//and % operators are evaluated next,from left to right;and the + and - operators are evaluated last(also from left to right).

+>you can use parenthesis() to override the usual precedence if you need too.